 His interests include all aspects of climate, including climate science outreach and the interface between science and public policy.
 Somerville has commented frequently on climate and environmental issues for the media.
 He has also testified before the United States Congress, briefed United Nations climate change negotiators, and advised government agencies on research, education and outreach.

-He was a Coordinating Lead Author in Working Group I for the 2007 Fourth Assessment Report of the Intergovernmental Panel on Climate Change.
-This report is a definitive summary of the state of climate change science at that time.
+Somerville has been a Coordinating Lead Author of the Intergovernmental Panel on Climate Change (IPCC).
 The IPCC shared the 2007 Nobel Peace Prize for its “efforts to build up and disseminate greater knowledge about man-made climate change, and to lay the foundations for the measures that are needed to counteract such change.”

-Richard’s current research is focused on key physical processes in the climate system, especially the role of clouds and the important feedbacks that can occur as clouds change with a changing climate.
-He is an authority on the prospects for climate change in coming decades.
+Somerville’s research has been focused on critical physical processes in the climate system.
 He has made fundamental contributions to the mathematical and physical foundations of computer models for the dynamics of fluid flows, for weather prediction, and for climate simulation.
-He is the author, co-author or editor of more than 200 journal articles, reports and books.
+Somerville is an authority on the prospects for climate change in coming decades.
+He is an author, co-author or editor of more than 200 scientific publications.

 “Perhaps the most important function of climate science on an issue of broad interest like global warming is to help educate the public and to provide useful input into the policy process.
 Governments, corporations, and individuals should listen to and learn from the science, just as intelligent people listen to their physicians when their health is in question.
 Good science input can inform wise policymaking.
 The role of scientists is to help assess the science and present it in an intelligible way that is policy relevant.”